Ready For FIFA World Cup? Here Are Some Free Things To Do In Qatar

 Window shopping in Villagio is a fun experience too.
 From Tiffany & Co, Gucci, Fendi and Bulgari to LV, Dior and Dolce & Gabbana, every luxury fashion brand is here.
 Other than that you can spend a few bucks and watch a film at the IMAX movie theatre or enjoy go-karting.

 Gondolania Indoor Theme Park in Villagio Mall is one of the largest entertainment zones in Doha.
 Although the entry is free, the rides are paid.
-You can go on a romantic indoor Gondola ride similar to the one in Venice for QR 10 (INR 225) per person.
+You can go on a romantic indoor Gondola ride similar to the one in Venice for QR 10 (SGD3.80) per person.

 Unwind at Qatar beaches